Everything you need to know about Apple's iOS 12 Screen Time beta

 Understand Activity Graph

-Apple has designed the app to show data around the current device any the top of the screen.
-This takes the form of a seven-day or one day graph that shows your use of the device: Messages, Music, Entertainment and Other, for example.
+Apple has designed the app to show data around the current device at the top of the screen.
+This takes the form of a seven-day or one-day graph that shows your use of the device: Messages, Music, Entertainment and Other, for example.

 Tap the graph to access more detailed usage information representing how much time you spend using each app.